kuzzleio/kuzzle/docs/API.REST.md

 ## Introduction

-You can connect your application directly to Kuzzle, using REST.
+You can connect your application directly to Kuzzle using REST.

 This will give you a direct access to Kuzzle's router controller, dispatching your queries to the right components, which in turn will send you back a ``response``